You see it every day. But how much do you know about your mane? Here are 20 surprising facts about your hair to learn!

 13. Healthy hair can stretch up to a 3rd of its length and swell up to 20% of its diameter, making it even stronger than a copper wire of the same diameter!
 Dry, damaged hair however snaps much easier than this.
 To optimise your hair’s elasticity, use a weekly hair mask.

-14. Research shows that lack of B Vitamins, especially Vitamin B12, can speed up the hair greying process.
+14. Research shows that a lack of B Vitamins, especially Vitamin B12, can speed up the hair greying process.
 Help sustain your intake of Vitamin B by eating B12 rich foods, such as cod, milk, eggs yolks and salmon – or if you’re vegan, take a great supplement.

 15. Human hair is used by groups of eco-friendly volunteers to clean up oil spills.